 Homesteaders of the Year

 We have collected nominations for inspiring, self-sufficient homesteaders who are living wisely in either urban or rural settings.
 We have received an incredible number of entries, each one a unique profile of one of the many ways to live a satisfyingly simple lifestyle.
 We've heard from rural, farming families to off-grid, suburban couples to individuals raising chickens and gardens in the inner city.
-While it was hard to choose, we selected and ran a fun story about our 2012 Homesteaders of the Year (printed in our August/September 2012 issue).
-We have put a large selection of the 2012 entries we received online on our Star 2012 Modern Homesteaders page.
-Check back soon for our 2013 edition!
+Find all of our selected Homesteaders of the Year, and read many of the other great nominations, on our Star Modern Homesteaders page.